 Model-based evaluation allows us to scale the evaluation across multiple target languages, without having to create custom test sets for every target language.
 Another advantage of our method is that anyone can automatically analyze the translations from black-box systems like DeepL.
 Our method does not require access to the system that has generated the machine translations.

-Accuracy of different text similarity measures on paraphrase identification (on average across test sets in 9 languages).
 The accuracy of translation-based measures can be increased by applying a normalization (dark red), such as reconstruction normalization.

 Overall, I see my thesis as a contribution towards extending the range of technical possibilities in multilingual NLP evaluation.
 But there are still many limitations, including fundamental ones.
-Seventy years ago, Warren Weaver (1894–1978), an influential technologist at the dawn of the computer age, put forward four principles that he saw as crucial for advancing NLP (Weaver, 1952).
+Seventy years ago, Warren Weaver (1894–1978), an influential technologist at the dawn of the computer age, put forward four principles that he saw as crucial for advancing NLP [@@weaver-1952-translation].
 In the introduction to my thesis, I revisit his memorandum and find that three of his principles have been realized by now, in some form or other.
 The principles envisioned by Weaver – contextualization, machine learning and information theory – are now closely reflected in the state of the art of NLP.

 However, his memorandum concludes with a fourth principle: multilinguality.
 And while this idea has inspired research ever since, the terms in which modern NLP systems can be understood as being truly multilingual are still unclear.
 Common to the methods presented in this thesis is a functionalist approach – crafting inputs and observing the outputs of NLP systems.
 To bring Weaver’s Fourth Principle to fruition and to verify its success, a functionalist approach might not be enough for NLP.